 That sounds quite strange.
 And it is!
 But it's also exciting.
 Because if this God is all about love and relationships, then the universe he's made will be about love and relationships too.
-It's not about power, or possessions, or just pointlessness.
-The God of love and relationship has made us to enjoy a life of love which lasts and relationships that work
+It's not about power, about the survival of the fittest and scrabbling to reach the top.
+It's not about possessions, about getting the most you can and always striving for more.
+It's not about pointlessness, about you being a random collection of atoms that gather for a while as you, until they start to disperse at the point that we call death.
+No, the God of love and relationship has made you to enjoy a life of love which lasts and relationships that work, just as he does within himself.
+This makes sense of our impulse to love, our feelings of loneliness, and our desire to feel that there's a point to life.
+Of course we feel these things-we were created by a God who is all about love, and who created us to enjoy that kind of life.

 That's a God worth knowing.
-And that's the God who was going to be born to Mary; God the Son come to live on earth.
+And that's the God who was going to be born to Mary: God the Son, coming to live on earth.